ap211unitech/rust-projects/README.md

 This is a minor project which implements the grep like CLI.

 1. It just takes a query and a filename as input through command line,

-2. Then it finds all occurences of query in the given file.
+2. It finds all occurences of query in the given file.